And Then There Were None: Stage

-And Then There Were None (1943 play) is Christie's adaptation of the story for the stage.
+And Then There Were None (1943) is Christie's adaptation of the story for the stage.
 She and the producers agreed that audiences might not flock to a tale with such a grim ending as the novel, nor would it work well dramatically as there would be no one left to tell the story.
 Christie reworked the ending for Lombard and Vera to be innocent of the crimes of which they were accused, survive, and fall in love with each other.
 Some of the names were also changed, e.g., General MacArthur became General McKenzie in both the New York and London productions.
-By 1943, General Douglas MacArthur was playing a prominent role in the Pacific Theatre of World War II, which may explain the change of the character's name.Ten Little Niggers (1944 play): Dundee Repertory Theatre Company was given special permission to restore the original ending of the novel.
+By 1943, General Douglas MacArthur was playing a prominent role in the Pacific Theatre of World War II, which may explain the change of the character's name.

+Ten Little Niggers (1944): Dundee Repertory Theatre Company was given special permission to restore the original ending of the novel.
 The company first performed a stage adaptation of the novel in August 1944 under the UK title of the novel, with Christie credited as the dramatist.
 It was the first performance in repertory theatre.
 It was staged again in 1965.
-There was an article in the Dundee Evening Register in August 1944 about it.And Then There Were None (2005 play): On 14 October 2005, a new version of the play, written by Kevin Elyot and directed by Steven Pimlott, opened at the Gielgud Theatre in London.
+There was an article in the Dundee Evening Register in August 1944 about it.

+And Then There Were None (2005): On 14 October 2005, a new version of the play, written by Kevin Elyot and directed by Steven Pimlott, opened at the Gielgud Theatre in London.
 For this version, Elyot returned to the original story in the novel, restoring the nihilism of the original.

 Television

-Several variations of the original novel were adapted for television, three of which were British adaptations.
-The first of these, in 1949, was produced by the BBC.
-The second was produced in 1959, by ITV.
-Both of those productions aired with Christie's original title.
-The third and most recent British adaptation aired as And Then There Were None on BBC One in December 2015, as a drama serial broadcast on three consecutive nights, produced in cooperation with Acorn Media and Agatha Christie Productions.
-The 2015 production adhered more closely to the original plot, though there were several differences to backstories and actual murders on the island, and was the first English language live-action adaptation to feature an ending similar to that of the novel.
-It was directed by Craig Viveiros and adapted for television by Sarah Phelps.
+Three British TV adaptations have been broadcast.
+The first two, which appeared under Christie's original title, were produced by the BBC in 1949 and by ITV in 1959.
+The third aired on BBC One in December 2015 as And Then There Were None.

-An American TV movie aired on NBC 18 January 1959.
-It was directed by Paul Bogart, and starred Barry Jones and Nina Foch.
+An American TV movie by Paul Bogart aired on NBC in 1959.
+In 2010, American animated TV series Family Guy adapted the story as "And Then There Were Fewer".

 There have been many foreign-language TV adaptations: